lokapal-xyz/education/content/howtodao/02-dao-administration/Access-Control-and-Admin-Roles/Multisig-Governance.md

 ## **Final Thoughts**

 Multisig governance enhances security, decentralization, and accountability within DAOs.
 However, poor design or mismanagement can introduce bottlenecks, inefficiencies, and vulnerabilities.

-A well-structured multisig system should be transparent, adaptable, and strategically aligned with the DAO’s long-term governance model.